 In major diplomatic win for India, deadly JeM terrorist deported from UAE

-New Delhi, Apr 03: In a major diplomatic win for India, a top Jaish-e-Mohammad terrorist and one of the key conspirators of the Pulwama attack has been deported from the United Arab Emitrates.
+New Delhi, Apr 03: In a major diplomatic win for India, a top Jaish-e-Mohammad (JeM) terrorist and one of the key conspirators of the Pulwama attack has been deported from the United Arab Emirates (UAE).

-An officer of the National Investigation Agency informed OneIndia that the UAE has deported Nisar Ahmed Tantray, an accused in the Pulwama Lethpora CRPF camp attack.
+An officer of the National Investigation Agency (NIA) informed OneIndia that the UAE has deported Nisar Ahmed Tantray, an accused in the Pulwama Lethpora CRPF camp attack.

 He had escaped to the UAE post the attack in 2017.